scriptinator/CraftLicenses/README.md

 # CraftLicenses
-Licenses for Minecraft servers.
+Licenses for Minecraft Plugin/Mod Authors/Minecraft Server Owners.
 If you have something to add please file an issue or pull request.